Registered Apprenticeship Program

 The RAP apprenticeship ends when the RAP apprentice finishes high school.
 The RAP apprentice is then automatically registered as a regular apprentice and the credit earned while in the RAP program is applied to his or her apprenticeship through the apprenticeship program.

-Contact your RAP coordinator in your high school or your local apprenticeship office to get started!
+Contact your RAP coordinator in your high school or your Local Apprenticeship Client Service Office to get started!